arvados/rnaseq-cwl-training/_episodes/08-supplement-docker.md

 Similarly, be as specific as possible about the version of the base image you want to use in your `FROM` command.
-If you don't specify a tag, the default tag is called "latest".
+If you don't specify a tag, the default tag is called "latest", which can change at any time.

 ## Tag your builds